digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: Limitations and Known Issues
+## Veritable Three Agent SSI Demo: Limitations and Known Issues

 The creation of a forth GUI for CAA have been left for future work.